ntaka19/ntaka19.githubio/_posts/2020-3-13-economics-prerequisite.md

 ## Under Perfect Competition
 Under perfect competition, we assume that all are firms price takers.
-Market equilibrium decides price value for all firms and for each firm, the price is kept constant.
+Market equilibrium decides price value for every firm.
+Therefore price is kept constant regardless of the quantity demanded for individual firms.

-(Price taker: Price is given
+(Price taker: Agent in which )

-Therefore,
+Therefore below equation holds,

 $$
 \begin{equation}
 Price = AR = MR
 \end{equation}
 $$

 ## Under Imperfect Competition